Make Existing Word Documents Accessible

 Accessible Lists

 Lists are a useful format to organize information in Word documents.
 Bulleted lists are useful to group items and numbered lists organize instructions and other sequences of information.
-As lists indicate a specific meaning visually, lists must be created properly to be accessible and to ensure everyone understands the information in your slides.
-Word’s Check Accessibility tool does not check lists for accessibility, so this process must be manually done.
+As lists visually indicate a specific meaning, lists must be created properly to be accessible and to ensure everyone understands the information in your document.
+Word’s Accessibility Assistant does not check lists for accessibility, so this process must be manually done.

 Who benefits from accessible lists

 Creating lists using asterisks or dashes will not inform assistive technology that the content is part of a list.
 A manually created list may look like a list but does not function as a list.
-It is important that everyone is made aware of the presence of a list.
+It is important that everyone is made aware of the presence of a list and its structure.

 Properly formatted lists organize information and make your content accessible.